Karen Carpenter: Carpenters

 Carpenter always considered herself a "drummer who sang".
 She preferred Ludwig Drums, including the Ludwig SuperSensitive snare, which she favored greatly.
 However, she did not drum on every Carpenters recording.
-She was the only featured drummer on Ticket to Ride and on Now & Then, except for "Jambalaya".
-According to Hal Blaine, Karen played on many of the album cuts and he played on most of the Carpenters' studio sessions when she did not play drums herself, but Karen was informed about Blaine's involvement and she approved on the basis that she and Richard wanted hit singles.
-The duo was happy for Blaine to take the role in the studio, as he was a respected session musician and it was easier to record Carpenter's guide vocal without it spilling onto the drum mics.
-Blaine complemented Karen's drumming skills, but believed her greatest strength was as a vocalist and thought himself more adept at working in a recording studio, which required a different approach from that of an onstage performance.
+She was the only featured drummer on Ticket to Ride and Now & Then, except on "Jambalaya."
+According to the session drummer Hal Blaine, Karen played on many of the Carpenters' album cuts and he played on most of the studio sessions when she did not play drums.
+Karen was informed about Blaine's involvement and approved on the basis that she and Richard wanted hit singles.

+The duo was happy for Blaine to take the role in the studio, as he was a respected session musician and it was easier to record Carpenter's guide vocal without its spilling onto the drum mics.
+Blaine praised Karen's drumming skills but believed her greatest strength was as a vocalist and thought himself more adept at working in a recording studio, which required a different approach from that of an onstage performance.
 On Made in America, Karen provided percussion on "Those Good Old Dreams" in tandem with Paulinho da Costa, and played drums on the song "When It's Gone (It's Just Gone)" in unison with Larrie Londin.

 In the mid-1970s, Richard Carpenter developed an addiction to Quaaludes.
-The Carpenters frequently canceled tour dates, and stopped touring altogether after their September 4, 1978, concert at the MGM Grand in Las Vegas.
+The Carpenters frequently canceled tour dates and stopped touring altogether after their September 4, 1978, concert at the MGM Grand in Las Vegas.
 In 1980, Karen performed a medley of standards in a duet with Ella Fitzgerald on the Carpenters' television program Music, Music, Music.
-In 1981, after release of the Made in America album (which turned out to be their last), the Carpenters returned to the stage and went on some promotional tours, including an appearance for the BBC program Nationwide.
+In 1981, after release of the Made in America album, which was their last, the Carpenters returned to the stage and went on some promotional tours, including an appearance for the BBC program Nationwide.

 "Now" was the last song Carpenter recorded, in April 1982.
 Though Richard was concerned about her health, he still thought her voice sounded as good as ever.